 On my latest trip, I stayed at the Bermondsey Square Hotel and I think I’ve discovered a real hidden gem.
 The location is ideal; walking distance to both London Bridge Station and Bermondsey underground station for the Jubilee Line.
+Easy to see why this is considered one of the best areas to stay in London if you’re on a budget.
 You’re also perfectly placed to head to some of South East London’s top attractions.
-Tower Bridge, The Shard, and Borough Market are all less than a twenty minute walk away.
+Tower Bridge, The Shard, and Borough Market are all less than a twenty-minute walk away.

 Although it’s aimed primarily at business customers, Bermondsey Square Hotel isn’t your boring, bog-standard business hotel.
 The decor, especially in the downstairs areas, is a quirky mixture of vintage and contemporary, with exposed brick walls, comfy leather sofas, and funky light fittings.
 The public spaces and bedrooms had real personality, unlike a lot of hotels, and they were nice and chilled out too – making this a great place to unwind.

 I stayed in one of the Terrace rooms on the first floor.
 That meant I had access to my own private terrace overlooking Bermondsey Square.
 That was definitely the selling point of the room, which was was huge and really comfortable.
 Interestingly, the bed was in the middle of the room, facing the patio doors.
 The desk tucked behind the bed made it feel like there were two completely separate spaces in the room – perfect if you’re a blogger getting some work done!
 It was a really well thought out room with lots of clever touches like that.
 I loved that the glass shower door had a small hole in it so you could reach through and turn the shower on before getting in – why aren’t they all built like that?!

 Whether you’re in town for business or pleasure this is definitely a great place to stay.
 Well located, comfortable, and fun – with some pretty fantastic views across London.